Why Teaching English Abroad After College is the Best Job

 in just about any country you like (check onsite or online certificate programs offered by the likes of ITTT to get started as well as TransitionsAbroad.com's teaching English abroad section, which lists the majority of the most important programs worldwide inclusive of many in-depth first-hand reports from participants).
-Most TEFL companies offer job placement assistance at the completion of their courses, but EFL jobs are in abundance and can also be found readily at sites like Dave’s ESL Cafe.
+Some TEFL companies offer job placement assistance at the completion of their courses, but EFL jobs are in abundance in many parts of the world with many schools willing to sponsor you.
 It’s as easy as that.
 Of course, do research work permit and visa requirements for any country of interest and use job forums such as Dave’s ESL Cafe for some additional inside tips offered by current teachers.

 Can I Do This?
 What To Expect?

 Yes, you can do this, and you will be surprised how easily once you’ve set the ball rolling.
 EFL positions are among the most plentiful, consistent work opportunities available.
 The job market only seems to grow from year to year, with more countries pinpointed on the map.
 Most employers aren’t interested in your GPA or extra-curricular activities, and they often celebrate the fact that you can’t speak the local language, as most EFL classes are expected to be taught 100% in English.